Witch-hue/Sea-Of-Honor/README.md

 # Sea Of Honor Dungon Guide Patch 88
 WARNING: This is still a work in progress, the guide is currently useable- but there will be proxy errors.
+These can be ignored. and will be fixed later.
+Requires more testing.

 ======